azonenberg/freesample/doc/review/schematic-checklist.md

 ## Passive components
 * [ ] Power/voltage/tolerance ratings specified as required
 * [ ] Ceramic capacitors appropriately de-rated for C/V curve
-* [ ] Polarized components specified in schematic if using electrolytic caps etc
+* [x] Polarized components specified in schematic if using electrolytic caps etc *N/A, all capacitors are ceramic*

 ## Power supply